 Yes.
 The certification process is supported by an analysis of the lifecycle of products to quantify the intensity of carbon derived from the production process of each agent.
 These calculations are made using the RenovaBio calculator, known as RenovaCalc.
 This methodology used for the analysis is well-known and accepted worldwide.

 Good management practices are reflected in the producer’s energy efficiency score.
 The purpose of the program is to encourage production processes with lower carbon intensity.
 For example, the replacement of chemical fertilizers by organic options

 or by vinasse (residue from ethanol production) leads to lower CO2eq emission and reduces water consumption.

-Vinasse can still be used to produce biogas for energy consumption by the mill itself or for sale to the distribution system, in a process that also paves the way for issuing CBIOs.
-Thus, RenovaBio recognizes and encourages the best practices and the expansion of the circular economy in sugarcane crops.
+Because vinasse can be used to produce biogas for energy consumption by the mill itself or for sale and distribution into the wider energy matrix, that also paves the way for issuing CBIOs.
+In sum, RenovaBio recognizes and encourages agricultural and environmental best practices and the circular economy practices in sugarcane production.